The World Economic Forum launched its second report, 5G of TradeTech, on problems in the Trade industry.

 At the time, there was not even a word to describe the technological solutions to the problems in the trade industry.
 Yet these solutions are what AREA42 is focusing on, especially when it comes to financing, insurance, and guarantee solutions.
 "We came up with the word TradeTech pretty quickly.
 Because the WEF was working on similar issues, we joined forces from the very beginning."

-How do you identify something or someone?
+How do you identify a company or a person?

 "Several topics are right up our alley.
 For example, there is a chapter on determining the identity of something.
 Think of two companies with exactly or almost the same name.
 How do you know who you are dealing with?
 The same goes for addresses, which are not always unique.
 VAT numbers can be a help, but not all countries use them.
 What is the unique identifier?" says Lode Vermeersch.